-In Feb 2007, as a result of accumulated aimpoint drift, the default Z-offset when using ACIS-S (with or without a grating) was changed from 0 to -0.25 arcmin in order to put the aimpoint closer to the best focus (highest resolution) position.
-This Z-offset value will be used unless otherwise requested by the observer.
+Beginning in Feb 2007 as a result of aimpoint drift (see Section 6.10), the default Z-offset when using ACIS-S (with or without a grating) has occasionally been adjusted in order to put the aimpoint closer to the best focus (highest resolution) position.
+The current (late 2013) default Z-offset is -0.30' and will be used unless otherwise requested by the observer.

-Pointing off-axis in the observatory y axis can be used to change the wavelengths at which detector gaps occur, or to change the wavelength corresponding to the ends of the detectors.
+Pointing off-axis in the observatory Y axis can be used to change the wavelengths at which detector gaps occur, or to change the wavelength corresponding to the ends of the detectors.
 Examples of offset pointings are shown in Chapter 3.
 When choosing offsets, an increase of +1 arcmin in Y-offset corresponds to a shift of +3.36 Å in wavelength.
 As an example, by invoking a +2 arcmin offset pointing (see Chapter 3 for the convention), the long-wavelength cut-off of the HRC-S can be extended in the + order from approximately 176 Å for on-axis pointing to 183 Å. This, of course, is obtained at the expense of a commensurate shortening of coverage in the - order.